andreoliwa/nitpick/.github/ISSUE_TEMPLATE/bug-report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

-- `flake8-nitpick` version used:
+- `nitpick` version used:
 - Python version:
 - Operating System and version:
 - Link to your project:

-For more information, see the [CONTRIBUTING](https://github.com/andreoliwa/flake8-nitpick/blob/master/CONTRIBUTING.rst) guide.
+For more information, see the [CONTRIBUTING](https://github.com/andreoliwa/nitpick/blob/master/CONTRIBUTING.rst) guide.

 <!-- Thanks to https://github.com/stevemao/github-issue-templates/ for this template -->